 Student leadership and involvement opportunities at CIIS

-Student Alliance is a student-run and student-funded organization supports students' needs by promoting their involvement in all levels of the CIIS community.
-Each semester Student Alliance allocates funding to support student participation in international and national conferences, special events for the CIIS community, and to active student groups.
+Student Union is a student-run and student-funded organization supports students' needs by promoting their involvement in all levels of the CIIS community.
+Each semester Student Union allocates funding to support student participation in international and national conferences, special events for the CIIS community, and to active student groups.
 Student are encouraged to learn about these opportunities and to become involved in our multiple student groups whose missions serve a diverse field of interests; from astrology, meditation, expressive arts, sacred medicines, to social-oriented groups that support people of color, Latina scholarship and service, LGBT community, and international students.

 An Astrology Study Group dedicated to the support and growth of an astrological community of learners at CIIS, fostering an approach to the discipline of astrology which is creative, imaginative, and intellectually rigorous.
 All knowledge and skill levels are welcomed in our topic-based approach, which emphasizes peer learning and mentoring.
 This will be a great way to connect with students of astrology at CIIS and access resources to further your studies.